 Robert the Bruce: champion of Scotland or murderous usurper?

 On 23 and 24 June 1314, Robert Bruce, king of Scotland, faced King Edward II at Bannockburn in the decisive battle of the Wars of Scottish Independence.
-On the 700th anniversary of the battle, Dr Michael Brown takes a closer look at the Scottish king and his often bloody path to the throne.
+Dr Michael Brown takes a closer look at the Scottish king and his often bloody path to the throne

 Comyn and Bruce were leading members of the Scottish nobility.
 They had been rivals and had recently fought on opposing sides in the wars between Edward I of England and the Scots.
 In early 1306 with Edward finally recognised as ruler of Scotland, the two lords met together in the Greyfriars church.
 At first the men seemed friendly and Bruce talked alone with Comyn before the high altar.

 Suddenly the mood changed.
 Bruce accused his rival of treachery.
 Making to walk away, Robert Bruce then turned back with sword drawn and struck Comyn.
 Bruce’s followers then rushed in, raining blows on John Comyn who fell to the floor.
 Comyn’s uncle, who joined the melee, was cut down.
 Bruce left the church.
 Mounted on Comyn’s horse he led his followers the short distance to Dumfries Castle where King Edward’s justices were holding court.

 Breaking in, Bruce arrested the king’s men but then he heard news that Comyn was still alive.
 He dispatched two of his men to the friary.
 They found John Comyn tended by the friars in the vestry, wounded but not dying.